privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Also, you may refer to the [protoc-gen-openapi plugin][20] to generate Open API output corresponding to a proto definition.

+**NOTE: There are references for Component Auctions in the API, however Bidding & Auction services doesn't support Component Auctions yet.*

 #### SelectWinningAd

 The Seller FrontEnd service (`SellerFrontEnd`) exposes an API endpoint (`SelectWinningAd`).
 A client such as Android device or web browser sends a `SelectWinningAd` RPC or HTTPS request to `SellerFrontEnd`.
-After processing the request, the `SelectWinningAdResponse` includes the winning ad for the publisher ad slot that would render on the user's device.
+After processing the request, the `SelectWinningAdResponse` includes the winning ad that would be rendered on the user's device.

 _Note:
   * _Seller Key Value service endpoint (`scoring_signals_url`) __is not passed from the device
-    to server side__; this endpoint is ingested from SellerFrontEnd service configuration at service startup_ to prewarm network clients / connections.
+    to server side__; this endpoint is ingested from SellerFrontEnd service configuration at service startup_ to prewarm network client / connection.
-  * _Buyer Key Value service endpoint (`bidding_signals_url`) refers to the specific shard instance and that __is passed from the device to server side in each CA/IG only if Buyer KV doesn't have sharding capability, i.e. one endpoint for Buyer KV is not enough__.
-BuyerFrontEnd service configuration would also include these endpoints that are ingested at service startup to prewarm network clients / connections_.
+  * _Buyer Key Value service endpoint (`bidding_signals_url`) __is not passed from the device__; this
+    endpoint is ingested from BuyerFrontEnd service configuration at service startup to prewarm network client / connection_.

 _Note: The following API is designed for the desired end state, where sellers and all buyers operate auction and bidding services (respectively) in the